cfgo/gh-actions/README.md

-# gh-actions
-Repo for GitHub Action Workflow Templates for Continuous Integration.
+# GitHub Action Workflow Templates for Continuous Integration.

 Currently these workflows serve R repos only!